energietransitie/needforheat-generic-firmware/README.md

 	`Twomes Heartbeat Test Application ESP32: The PoP is: 810667973`

 ### Device Preparation step 3: Creating the device in the Twomes backend using device type and pop
 The pop you just established should be created in the database of the server backend that you're using.
 If you are using the Twomes test server API, you can do this via a [POST on the /device endpoint](https://api.tst.energietransitiewindesheim.nl/docs#/default/device_create_device_post), using the pop you just established and the device's DeviceType.name as a parameter.
-If you are using the Twomes test server API, you shuold use a DeviceType.name from the [list of pre-registered device type names in the twomes test server](https://github.com/energietransitie/twomes-backoffice-api/blob/master/src/data/sensors.csv).
+If you are using the Twomes test server API, you should use a DeviceType.name from the [list of pre-registered device type names in the twomes test server](https://github.com/energietransitie/twomes-backoffice-api/blob/master/src/data/sensors.csv).
 If you don't have an admin bearer session token, refer to [this section on the Twomes API](https://github.com/energietransitie/twomes-backoffice-api#deployment) how to obtain one.

 ### Device Preparation step 4: Generating a QR-code
 The pop and the [DeviceType.name](https://github.com/energietransitie/twomes-backoffice-api/blob/master/src/data/sensors.csv) of the device should be encoded in a QR-code that is printed and stuck to the back of the Twomes measurement device.
 In general, we follow [Espressif's QR-code format](https://github.com/espressif/esp-idf-provisioning-android#qr-code-scan).
 With a few additional conventions: we always use security and currently, support for SoftAP is not yet fully implemented nor fully documented.
 Watch this space for changes in the way the `name` key of the QR-code payload is used.

 The QR-code payload is a JSON string representing a dictionary with key value pairs listed in the table below.
-An example payload: `{"ver":"v1","name":"Generic-Test","pop":"810667973","transport":"ble"}`

 Payload information :